dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3161: Not everyone has equal access to work opportunities.
+### T3161: Recognize not everyone has equal work opportunities or abilities.

 |Support|
 |---|